rdennison12/TodoApp/README.md

 to refer to the current directory.
 -- Bug fix:
 If the page is not loading as expected, use the get_user_id_key().
-This is a function that get the proper key for the user id.
+This is a function that gets the proper key for the user id.

 **Running the app**